The Doma Group has been selected to undertake a $200 million redevelopment of Newcastle’s iconic Store site by the New South Wales government.

 Related reading: Revitalising Newcastle: Behind the City's Billion-Dollar Boom

-Minister for Infrastructure and Transport Andrew Constance said the milestone represented the start of what will be another catalytic change for the city.
+Minister for Infrastructure and Transport Andrew Constance said the milestone of the redevelopment of 'The Store" represented the start of what will be another catalytic change for the city of Newcastle.

 “A year ago, we announced that we were going to try something bold for The Store site, by testing the market to see if private developers would deliver a bus interchange as a part of a fully integrated development solution.